 Here are three ways I encourage my family to unplug from technology and plug into what’s going on around them:

 1) Make a rule for no devices when eating and discount the saying that rules are made to be broken.
 In my house the “no device when eating” rule is challenged almost daily; even hubby has to be reminded.
-Still, this is a great way to step away from technology and it certainly makes dinner conversation more enjoyable.
+Still, this is a great way to step away from technology and it certainly makes the dinner conversation more enjoyable.

 2) Look for entertainment venues that make devices impractical or unnecessary.
 Enjoying any water sport eliminates the practicality of electronics.
 Other outside activities, such a walk in a park or garden, offers the perfect opportunity for stepping away from a constant connection to information and stepping into a quality conversation and connection with nature.